 Control: Directors control day-to-day activity, but shareholders may appoint and remove directors.

 Taxation: Companies are taxed as separate legal entities.
 The company tax rate is lower than the highest personal taxation rates, and some taxation concessions available to individuals are not available to companies, such as capital gains tax concessions.

 Winding Up: Small companies with minimal assets can be deregistered completing simple documentation and lodging forms with ASIC.
 Companies that do not meet the deregistration criteria are wound up by liquidation.
 This process requires realizing all company assets, paying liabilities including tax, with the surplus being returned to shareholders.

-SMSF’s are a tax structure with sole purpose of providing for retirement.
+MSF’s are a tax structure with sole purpose of providing for retirement.